openmeteo/enhydris/doc/dev/database.rst

    .. method:: enhydris.models.Timeseries.get_data(start_date=None, end_date=None)

-      Return the data of the file in a pandas DataFrame.
+      Return the data of the file in a HTimeseries_ object.
 If *start_date* or *end_date* are specified, only this part of the data is returned.

    .. method:: enhydris.models.Timeseries.set_data(data)

+      Replace all of the time series with *data*, which must be one of the following:

+       * A Pandas DataFrame
+       * A HTimeseries_ object
-      Replace all of the time series with *data*, which must be a filelike object containing time series data in `text format`_ or `file format`_.
+       * A filelike object containing time series data in `text format`_ or `file format`_.
 If it is in file format, the header is ignored.

    .. method:: enhydris.models.Timeseries.append_data(data)